 None

-In the option None, the Rsimu defines the circular area where the ILTs are spread.
-In this case, the relative location of IT-VR is calculated as follows:
+In the mode none, Rsimu defines the circular area where the ILTs are spread.
+In this case, the relative location of ILT-VLR is calculated as follows:

-Trial of the path distance factor according to the scenario setting for the VR-IT path;
+Trial of the path distance factor according to the scenario settings for the ILT-VLR- path;

-Calculation of the absolute distance as a product of the user-defined simulation radius (constant value that you define in VLR-ILT path settings) and the above path distance factor;
+Calculation of the absolute distance as a product of the user-defined simulation radius (constant value defined in the VLR-ILT path settings) and the above path distance factor;

-Trial of the path azimuth angle according to the relevant distribution set in the scenario for VR-IT path.
-Based on that relative angle-distance information, the absolute positions could be established with reference to one known position (usually VR in this case).
+Trial of the path azimuth angle according to the relevant distribution set in the scenario for ILT-VLR path.
+Based on that relative angle-distance information, the absolute positions could be established with reference to a known position, usually with respect to the VLR.

 Uniform density mode

-The uniform density mode uses the notion of simulation radius Rsimu of the interfering transmitter which defines the circular area where the ILTs are spread.
-The IT-VR path Rsimu is calculated at the very beginning of a simulation cycle and applied in all events.
+In the mode uniform density, Rsimu defines the circular area where the ILTs are spread.
+The Rsimu in the ILT-VLR path is calculated at the very beginning of a simulation and applied in all events.
 It is defined as: